Kim Dong-wook: Career

 In 2022, Kim as Hwang Kyung-min, who lives without forgetting the memories of school violence 20 years ago in the web series The King of Pigs.

+In February 2025, Kim signed with new agency Plum A&C.

 Personal life

+Military service

-Kim enlisted for his mandatory military service on August 30, 2012 at a training camp in Nonsan, South Chungcheong Province.
+Kim enlisted for his mandatory military service on August 30, 2012, at a training camp in Nonsan, South Chungcheong Province.
 He underwent five weeks of basic training and served for two years as a riot policeman for the Seoul Metropolitan Police Agency.
 Kim was discharged on May 29, 2014.
-He doesn't use social media.